-Sebastien’s head suddenly whipped around to him.
+Sebastien’s head suddenly whipped around.

-Sebastien controlled his response with impressive speed, but Damien had been trained for social warfare his whole life, and had been honing his detective skills, on top of that.
+Sebastien controlled his response with impressive speed, but Damien had been trained for social warfare his whole life, and had been honing his detective skills on top of that.
 Being able to read what a suspect or witness wasn’t saying aloud was critical to solving a case.